 It is relevant to ask some crucial questions before anything gets serious.
 Otherwise, you seem to be going into a relationship completely blind.

 - First, ask yourself; what role does intimacy play in my life?
-How about my appetite?
+How about my sexual appetite?

-- Is intimacy to have a child only, not for pleasure?
+- Is sexual intimacy just to be able to conceive, not for pleasure?

-- Have they discovered what sexual satisfaction or climax means to them?
+- Have they discovered what sexual satisfaction or climax is to them?

-- Rather than setting boundaries, do they need to try to control the situation?
+- Rather than setting boundaries, do they need to try to control the sexual situation?

 - How open are they to experimenting within their safe limits?